oksana-khristenko/assemble-starter/README.md

 ### Update project settings

-Update project settings in `app/config/production.js`.
+Update project settings in environment config files in `app/config` folder.

+Development config `app/config/development.js` should be used for developing locally.

+Production config `app/config/production.js` should be used to compile and minify files for production use or to test locally using production settings.

+Config settings can be overwritten on page level in page YAML metadata.

-### Build
+### Development

-Runs tests, compiles HTML files and assets into `public` folder, makes them available at `http://localhost:4001` and watches for file changes.
+To serve the app for development on local machine using development config `app/config/development.js`, run this command from project root:

-Run `npm start` from project root.
+`npm start`

+To serve the app for development on local machine using production config `app/config/production.js` (e.g. to test production settings), run the following command:

+`npm run start:prod`

-Runs tests and watches for test file changes:
+Run tests and watch for test file changes:

-In a new terminal tab, run `npm run test:watch` from project root.
+`npm run test:watch`

-### Dist
+### Production

-Runs tests, compiles and minifies HTML files and assets into `dist` folder.
+To compile and minify HTML files and assets into `dist` folder using production config `app/config/production.js`, run the following command from project root:

-Run `npm run dist` from project root.
+`npm run dist`

+If required (e.g. for testing), compile using development config instead:

+`npm run dist:dev`

 ### Remove examples